DallanQ/race_for_the_galaxy/Manual.md

 If Alpha Centauri is in play, place a card from the card supply face down on top of it (as its starting windfall good).

-> Each player has their start world and their starting action cards in front of them.
+> an image of the game layout where each player has their start world and their starting action cards in front of them.
 In the center of the table, place the card supply, discard plie (face down and "messy"), and VP chips 3 players: remove 12, 2 players: remove 24 (set aside the 10 VP chips)

 Each player’s card tableau is in front of them.
 It is one or more rows of face up cards: developments and worlds.
 Some worlds may have goods , represented by face down cards, on them.
 Initially, it contains only the player’s start world (and its windfall good, if it has one).

 ### Setup Summary (Page 2)

-> An Image of a splited race for the galaxy card with a large red box with 1 inside on the bigger portion of the card and a small red box with 1 inside on the small portion of the card.
+> An Image of a start worlds card with a large red box with 1 inside on the bigger portion of the card and a small red box with 1 inside on the small portion of the card.

-start worlds

-> An Image of a splited race for the galaxy card with a yellow 2 on the bigger portion of the card and a yellow 2 on the small portion of the card also.
+> An Image of a preset card with a yellow 2 on the bigger portion of the card and a yellow 2 on the small portion of the card also.

-preset cards

 *Start worlds have numbered red and blue boxes in their upper left and lower right corners (these colorsare used in a future expansion).
 Preset hand cards have numbers without boxes.*